Braundo/kubernetes-guide/docs/local-setup.md

 Docker Desktop is a straightforward way to get Docker, Kubernetes, and `kubectl` on your computer, along with a user-friendly interface for managing your cluster contexts.

-**Steps to Set Up Docker Desktop:**

-1. **Install Docker Desktop:**
+**1. Install Docker Desktop:**

-   - Search for "Docker Desktop" online.
-   - Download and run the installer for your operating system (Linux, Mac, or Windows).
+   - Download and run the installer for your operating system from [the Docker website](https://www.docker.com/products/docker-desktop/).
    - Follow the installation prompts.
 For Windows users, install the WSL 2 subsystem when prompted.

-2. **Enable Kubernetes in Docker Desktop:**
+**2. Enable Kubernetes in Docker Desktop:**

    - Click the Docker icon in your menu bar or system tray and go to Settings.
    - Select "Kubernetes" from the left navigation bar.
    - Check "Enable Kubernetes" and click "Apply & restart."
    - Wait a few minutes for Docker Desktop to pull the required images and start the cluster.
 The Kubernetes icon in the Docker Desktop window will turn green when the cluster is ready.

-3. **Verify the Installation:**
+**3. Verify the Installation:**

    - Open a terminal and run the following commands to ensure Docker and kubectl are installed and working:
      ```sh
-     $ docker --version
+     docker --version
-     $ kubectl version --client=true -o yaml
+     kubectl version --client=true -o yaml
      ```
    - Ensure the cluster is running with:
      ```sh
-     $ kubectl get nodes
+     kubectl get nodes
      ```

-### Option 2: KinD (Kubernetes in Docker)
+### Option 2: KinD

-KinD is an excellent tool for running local Kubernetes clusters using Docker containers.
+KinD (Kubernetes in Docker) is an excellent tool for running local Kubernetes clusters using Docker containers.
 It’s lightweight, flexible, and ideal for development and testing.
 It's my tool of choice for local development/experimentation.

 **Steps to Set Up KinD:**